SkivHisink/RPyMDD/README.md

 # RPyMDD
+Welcome to the repository dedicated to setting up the environment for working with R and Python in Jupyter Notebooks within Visual Studio Code.
+This repository provides comprehensive information and code examples for preparing your development environment to seamlessly use R and Python for data analysis and visualization.
 ## Getting Started
 To get started with setting up your environment, follow the instructions provided in the respective files for R and Python.
 Each file contains detailed documentation and code examples for configuring your environment and utilizing the available data retrieval options.